 In the study, the team searched for a specific kind of metabolon, called a “purinosome,” that was thought to carry out “de novo purine biosynthesis,” the process by which new purines — building blocks of DNA and RNA — are synthesized.
 The researchers investigated these purinosomes within HeLa cells, a cervical cancer cell line commonly used in scientific research.

-“We have shown that the de novo purine biosynthetic [DNPB] pathway is carried out by purinosomes consisting of at least nine enzymes acting together synergistically to increase their overall activity by at least by seven-fold,” said Vidhi Pareek, assistant research professor, Department of Chemistry and the Huck Institutes of Life Sciences.
+“We have shown that the de novo purine biosynthetic [DNPB] pathway is carried out by purinosomes consisting of at least nine enzymes acting together synergistically to increase their overall activity by at least seven-fold,” said Vidhi Pareek, assistant research professor, Department of Chemistry and the Huck Institutes of Life Sciences.

 The researchers identified the purinosomes, which were less than a micrometer in diameter, using a novel imaging system developed by Nicholas Winograd, Evan Pugh University Professor of Chemistry, and colleagues.
 “The technique utilizes gas cluster ion beam secondary ion mass spectrometry [GCIB-SIMS] to detect intact biomolecules with high sensitivity and allow in situ chemical imaging in single cells,” said Hua Tian, assistant research professor, Department of Chemistry and the Materials Research Institute.
-This was vital for the study since we are dealing with very low concentration of molecules in individual cancer cells.”
+This was vital for the study since we are dealing with a very low concentration of molecules in individual cancer cells.”

 Nicholas Winograd, Evan Pugh University Professor of Chemistry, has worked for 35 years to develop new techniques, including high-resolution GCIB-SIMS, that can provide sub-cellular chemical information.